zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Alice says, “It feels like they’re never going to f inish.”
 Dilbert responds, “I know.
 When the renovations were announced” – that is, whe n they were told that they were going to have these renovations – “I was glad to hear that the office would be reconfigured for better use.”
 “To reconfigure” ( reconfigure) something means to design it in a way that is new – to, we may say,  “redesign” it or “reorganize” something.

-The offices were Dilbert works are being “reconfigu red for better use,” meaning they’re changing things around so that the office i s more efficient, perhaps.
-Alice says she was happy to hear the offices were going t o be reconfigured also.
+The offices were Dilbert works are being “reconfigu red for better use,” meaning they’re changing things around so that the office is more efficient, perhaps.
+Alice says she was happy to hear the offices were going to be reconfigured also.
 That’s why she says, “Me, too.”
 “Me, too” is an inf ormal way of saying “I agree” or “I also believe that.”
 Dilbert says, “The upgrades sounded good.”
 “Upgrades” (upgrades) are improvements in something – in this case, improvements in the office and the way that the office is configured.

 Dilbert says that some of these upgrades include “n ew lighting fixtures and sound-deadening walls and ceilings.”
 “Lighting fixt ures” (fixtures) simply refers to the lamps and bulbs that are attached to the walls and the ceilings that are part of the room.
 A “fixture” is something usually that is permanently attached to a wall or a ceiling.
 A “ceiling” (ceiling) is the top  of a room.
 A room has a “floor” (floor) on the bottom, “walls” on the side, and a “ ceiling” on top.